jeffreykegler/personal/timeline.md

 -->
 Chomsky demolishes the idea that natural language grammar can be modeled using only Markov chains.
 Instead,
 the paper advocates a natural language approach that uses three layers:

+<b>Bottom layer</b>:
+For his
-* a bottom layer, using Markov chains;
+bottom layer,
+Chomsky does use Markov's chains.
+This becomes the modern compiler's lexical phase.

+<b>Middle layer</b>:
-* a middle layer, using context-free grammars and context-sensitive grammars; and
+Chomsky's middle layer uses context-free grammars and context-sensitive grammars.
+These are his own discoveries.
+This middle layer becomes the syntactic phase of modern compilers.

+<b>Top layer</b>:
-* a top layer, which maps or "transforms" the output of the middle layer.
+Chomsky's top layer, again his own discovery, maps or "transforms" the output of the middle layer.

-Chomsky's approach will inspire the structure of modern parsers.
-Chomsky's bottom layer becomes the modern compiler's lexical phase.
-His middle layer becomes the syntactic phase of modern compilers.
-And his top layer inspires the
+Chomsky's top layer is the inspiration for
 AST transformation phase of modern parsers.

-For finite state processes, Chomsky acknowledges Markov.
+For finite state processes, Chomsky cites Markov.
-The other layers seem to be Chomsky's own formulations -- Chomsky does not cite Post's work.
+Chomsky seems to have been unaware of Post's work -- he does not cite it.

 # Term: "Parsing"